Hi friend & Welcome!

 - Good for mixing/reference.
 Very revealing and detailed.

-- Foam padding causes some fatigue, and are a little rough on the ears.
+- Foam padding causes some fatigue and is a little rough on the ears.
 You’ll be making a slight adjustment from time to time.

-- Right or left channel may go out after a time.
+- The right or left channel may go out after a time.
 This hasn’t happened to me but I read it online.

 - Dream Theater